GoogleCloudPlatform/grpc-gcp-java/README.md

 ## Building

 The program can be built using Maven and contains a Main class.

-You can run mvn install, and then simply execute the resulting .jar file with java -jar.
+You can run "mvn clean compile assembly:single", and then simply execute the resulting .jar file with java -jar.

 ## Notes